Emperor Wu of Han: Late reign and death

 With the political scene greatly changed, Emperor Wu publicly apologized to the whole nation about his past policy mistakes, a gesture known to history as the Repenting Edict of Luntai (輪台悔詔).
 The Prime Minister Tian he appointed was in favor of retiring the troops and easing hardships on the people.
 Tian also promoted agriculture, with several agricultural experts becoming important members of the administration.
 Wars and territorial expansion generally ceased.
 These policies and ideals were those supported by Crown Prince Ju, and were finally realised years after his death.

 By 88 BC, Emperor Wu had become seriously ill.
 With Prince Ju dead, there was no clear heir.
 Liu Dan, the Prince of Yan, was Emperor Wu's oldest surviving son, but Emperor Wu considered both him and his younger brother Liu Xu, the Prince of Guangling, to be unsuitable, since neither respected laws.
 He decided that the only suitable heir was his youngest son, Liu Fuling, who was only six at that time.
 He therefore also chose a potential regent in Huo Guang, whom he considered to be capable and faithful, and entrusted Huo with the regency of Fuling.
-Emperor Wu also ordered the execution of Prince Fuling's mother Consort Zhao, out of fear that she would become an uncontrollable empress dowager like the previous Empress Lü.
+Emperor Wu also ordered the execution of Prince Fuling's mother Consort Zhao, out of fear that she would become an uncontrollable empress dowager with full power like the previous Empress Lü.
 At Huo's suggestion, he made ethnic Xiongnu official Jin Midi and general Shangguang Jie co-regents.
 He died in 87 BC, shortly after making Prince Fuling crown prince.
 Crown Prince Fuling then succeeded to the throne as Emperor Zhao for the next 13 years.

 Empress Chen Jiao and Empress Wei Zifu were the only two empresses during Emperor Wu's reign.
 Emperor Wu did not make anyone empress after Empress Wei Zifu committed suicide, and he left no instruction on who should be enshrined in his temple with him.
 He lies buried in the Maoling mound, the most famous of the so-called Chinese pyramids.
 Huo Guang sent 500 beautiful women there for the dead emperor.
 According to folk legend, 200 of them were executed for having sex with the guards.
 Huo's clan was later killed and the emperor's tomb was looted by Chimei.